PD Dr. med. Daniel Andreas Müller

 Together with the Zurich University Hospital and the Children’s Hospital, Balgrist University Hospital cares for patients who have rare diseases of the musculoskeletal system.
 The internationally recognised terms for such conditions are ‘rare diseases’ or ‘orphan diseases’.
 Hereditary errors of connective tissue or bone (e.g. Ehlers-Danlos syndrome, Marfan’s syndrome or osteogenesis imperfecta) and metabolic disorders lead to considerable restriction of the patient’s everyday life.
 Although many different organs are involved in the disease, the effects on the musculoskeletal system give rise to particularly bothersome complaints.

-Close cooperation between various specialists (cardiologists, rheumatologists, endocrinologists, orthopaedic surgeons) is necessary to relieve the symptoms.
+Various specialists (cardiology, rheumatology, endocrinology, orthopaedics) work closely together in the field of rare diseases of the skeletal system and connective tissue.
+Dr Bianca Link, Senior Consultant at the University Children's Hospital, works with the orthopedic specialists at Balgrist University Hospital on two days a month.
 Dr. Daniel Müller and KD Dr. Böni of Balgrist University Hospital advise affected patients about the possibilism of conservative treatment (e.g. shoe modifications, splints or braces) and surgical options concerning the musculoskeletal system.